 Day 4 - Orchha (17th March, 2020)

-The day starts with breakfast and exploring Orchha.
-After lunch, the travellers will make their way to Khajuraho, relax in the evening and finish the day with dinner.
+The day starts with breakfast and going on an eco-trail to explore Orchha on bicycles.
+The experience seekers then expand their knowledge of the region with a history session, followed by a Bundelkhand Royal Feast.
+Then on, the travellers will make their way to Khajuraho, relax in the evening and finish the day with dinner.

 Day 5 - Khajuraho (18th March, 2020)

 The explorers start the day by visiting the Western Group of Temples.
 At noon, they travel to Kutni Island and attend a session about the Khajuraho dynasty, followed by the felicitation ceremony and dinner accompanied with ethnic folk dances.